BrilliantPhoenix2024/Blog-Website/README.md

 What is this project?

-# Web_page-Backend repository is a sample of a tutorial course with use of my Back-end knowlege
+# Blog-Website1 repository is a sample of a tutorial course with use of my Back-end knowlege

 challenges that i deal with: